MatheusRich/matheusrich.github.io/_drafts/2023-in-review.md

 Americas team only) in Mérida, Mexico.

 Unfortunately my favorite food place in Brighton, closed down 😭.
-I spent a couple of days in London to buy a new guitar (I'll talk about that shortly).
+I spent a couple of days in London to buy a new guitar (I'll talk about that later).
 Weirdly, it was where I had my first burrito ever.

 {%